FFmpeg/FFV1/ffv1.md

 | 2     | Range Coder with custom state transition table  |
 | Other | reserved for future use                         |

-**state_transition_delta** specifies the range coder custom state transition table.
+**state_transition_delta** specifies the Range coder custom state transition table.
-If state_transition_delta is not present in the bitstream, all range coder custom state transition table elements are assumed to be 0.
+If state_transition_delta is not present in the bitstream, all Range coder custom state transition table elements are assumed to be 0.

 **colorspace_type** specifies the color space.